The Campus at The Walters Art Museum

 In the heart of the Mount Vernon Cultural District, the Walters Art Museum is surrounded by parks filled with flowers and fountains.
 The Walters has the great privilege to house its vast collection in three distinct but conjoined buildings.
 Each building has a unique architecture that compliments a specific area of the Walters collection.

-The magnificent buildings of the Walters Art Museum are available for private and corporate affairs.
-Learn more about museum rentals.
+The magnificent buildings of the Walters Art Museum are available to rent for private and corporate affairs.
+Host your Special Event at the Walters Art Museum.

 Map of the Walters Art Museum

 Download a printable (PDF) version of the Map of the Walters Art Museum